paulfioravanti/resume/README.md

 ## Executable

-Using [Ruby Packer][ruby-packer], an executable can be created for the resume.
+Using [Ruby Packer][], an executable can be created for the resume.
 However, this is _very experimental_, doesn't really work properly, and is only documented here as an interesting curiosity.